Cet article est actuellement disponible uniquement en anglais. Vous consultez la version anglaise.

 Applying across regions?
 Use this side-by-side comparison to avoid format mismatches that confuse recruiters.

-The same document does not perform equally well in every region.
+The same document does not perform equally well in every region when the file structure does not sabotage the evidence.

-Candidates lose interviews not only from weak content, but from format mismatch.
+Candidates lose interviews not only from weak content, but from format mismatch once you compare the parsed output with the version in your head.

-A region-aware versioning strategy improves clarity and recruiter trust.
+A region-aware versioning strategy improves clarity and recruiter trust and the failure is usually visible before you apply.

 Core differences at a glance